 So, it is completely understandable that some dogs will have a fascination with our feathered backyard visitors.
 Unlike mice, in most cases, those clever birds are able to fly away quickly when faced with a curious canine.
-In rare cases, however, it can happen that your dog is able to catch a bird and may proceed to eat them!
+In rare cases, however, your dog may be able to catch a bird and eat them.
 So what should you do when that happens?
-Let’s jump in and find out.

 Should I Be Concerned?

 In the majority of cases, your dog will be fine if he eats the odd bird.
-The dangers posed are intestinal blockages, and bacterial diseases.
-Usually, the bones, and other parts of a bird won’t cause any harm, especially if the bird is fresh.
+Unlike toxic dangers from certain amphibians, the dangers posed by birds are intestinal blockages and bacterial diseases.
+Usually, the bones and other parts of a bird won’t cause any harm, especially if the bird is fresh.
 Many people choose to feed their dogs raw, and their digestive systems are equipped to handle uncooked bones.

 You’ll want to contact your vet as a precaution and watch your canine companion’s behavior over the next 48 hours.
 Usually, any signs of an intestinal blockage will appear during this time.
-It may be beneficial do have an X-Ray done, which is why we recommend contacting your vet right away.
+It may be beneficial to have an X-ray done, which is why we recommend contacting your vet right away.

 It is unlikely that your dog will catch a disease from consuming one bird, especially if they are healthy otherwise.
 However, the risk is present and exists whether your pup eats just the head of the bird or the whole bird.